-The goal of Histopathology in the Comparative Phenotyping Core is to enhance and facilitate research at UCSD and the overall scientific community.
+The goal of Histopathology in the Comparative Phenotyping Core is to enhance and facilitate research at UC San Diego and the overall scientific community.

 Histopathology services offered by the Comparative Phenotyping Core include:

 - Training and assistance with harvesting organs and processing of tissues

 - Harvesting of mouse tissues, using optimal methods.

 - Fixing, orienting, processing and embedding in paraffin, of organs, tissues and cells.